18/10/2021

 Computer-controlled draft wall

 On a tow - above the stage or also in the hall - various loads can be hung such as cloths, sets, lighting, screens and audio installations.
 These loads were pulled up manually in the AB, with the help of counterweights.
-The necessary ropes, wheels and cables make pulling rods (tubes) with the accompanying loads move up and down.
+The necessary ropes, wheels and cables make pulling rods (tubes) with the corresponding loads move up and down.
 That this is hard work probably won't surprise anyone.

 We are responsible for the study of the installation: proposing the implantation of the motors, determining the type of machine, determining the type of control system in accordance with the standards in force, defining minimum quality requirements, close consultation with the stability engineer (in this case Fraeye Stability) to find a feasible solution, and follow-up of the execution.